quicwg/wg-materials/interim-17-10/minutes.md

 Mark: Have we finished with the second target?

-Ekr: Clearly not.
+EKR: Clearly not.

 *Discussion of the differences between -05 and -06, mostly not affecting the current targets.*

 Mark: Would it be useful to discuss what we need to want to test next?

-Ekr: Only a few implementations are caught up already, let's not get further behind.
+EKR: Only a few implementations are caught up already, let's not get further behind.
 Keep the same scope and either stay on -05, or same features on a quickly-shipped -07.

 Several, including Patrick:  -07.